 Another important issue is skin cancer, which can be related to environmental conditions, especially sun exposure.
 Mole mapping and monitoring are important strategies to prevent skin cancer or identify it in early stages.
 Skin cancers can vary in shape, size, and presentation.
-A new growth or change in skin is the most common sign: a new growth that does not heal, bleeds, is painful - or a mole 190 | Introduction to Health Assessment for the Nursing Professional - Part II that evolves - are important warning signs that should prompt further assessment.
+A new growth or change in skin is the most common sign: a new growth that does not heal, bleeds, is painful - or a mole that evolves - are important warning signs that should prompt further assessment.
 Teach clients about sun protection to prevent skin cancers, including daily application of sunscreen and use of protective clothing.